 Section in Topic Comment/Rationale for Proposed next step Adjust Proposed Wording Document review/inclusion in list wording?
 2.1.2 F Only one (1) IDN ccTLD string per It is recommendable that The criteria need to be Designated Language.
-In the event that any future IDN ccTLD reviewed in depth in there is more than one Designated policy addresses PDP and if deemed
+In the event that any future IDN ccTLD reviewed in depth in there is more than one Designated policy addresses PDP and if deemed Language in the Territory, one (1) unique carefully - and with the appropriate IDN ccTLD for each Designated Language support of linguist reconfirmed. may be selected, provided the meaningful experts - the option of

-Section in Topic Proposed next step • Proposed Wording Document review/inclusion in list wording?
-Language in the Territory, one (1) unique carefully - and with the appropriate IDN ccTLD for each Designated Language support of linguist reconfirmed. may be selected, provided the meaningful experts - the option of representation in one Designated Language languages that are Rationale: Proposed cannot be confused with an existing IDN expressed in more than criteria have been ccTLD string for that Territory. one script as well as the adopted by the ccNSO Where a language is expressed in more rules to be produced in Members in 2013.
-They than one script in a territory, then it is case the same registry are very similar to the permissible to have one string per script, manages the ccTLD in criteria used in the Fast although the multiple strings are in the ASCII and its variant in Track Process. same language. other script.
-At present, ICANN approach is not Notes and Comments: It should be noted consistent and that may that other requirements relating to non jeopardise the ultimate confusability are applicable and should be goal of ensuring the considered, including the specific security and stability of procedural rules and conditions for cases the DNS.
-Example when the same manager will operate two mentioned is simplified or more (IDN) ccTLDs which are Chinese and Mandarin considered to be confusingly similar.
+Section in Topic Comment/Rationale for Proposed next step Adjust Proposed Wording Document review/inclusion in list wording? representation in one Designated Language cannot be confused with an existing IDN ccTLD string for that Territory.
+Where a language is expressed in more than one script in a territory, then it is permissible to have one string per script, although the multiple strings are in the same language.
+Notes and Comments: It should be noted that other requirements relating to non-confusability are applicable and should be considered, including the specific procedural rules and conditions for cases when the same manager will operate two or more (IDN) ccTLDs which are considered to be confusingly similar. languages that are expressed in more than one script as well as the rules to be produced in case the same registry manages the ccTLD in ASCII and its variant in other script.
+At present, ICANN approach is not consistent and that may jeopardise the ultimate goal of ensuring the security and stability of the DNS.
+Example mentioned is simplified Chinese and Mandarin Rationale: Proposed criteria have been adopted by the ccNSO Members in 2013.
+They are very similar to the criteria used in the Fast Track Process.

 3.4 If the selected string is not the long or short form of the name of a Territory then evidence of meaningfulness is required.
-Where the selected string is the long or short form name of the relevant Territory in the Designated Language as listed in the UNGEGN Manual, Part Three column 3 or 4 version 2007, or later versions of that list it is considered to be meaningful.
+Where the selected string is the long or short form name of the relevant Territory in the Designated Language as listed in the UNGEGN Technical Reference Manual for the Standardization of Geographic Names, Part Three column 3 or 4 version 20074, or a later version of that list, it is considered to be a Meaningful Representation.